MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-windows-vm-memory-issue.md

 - Is there a pattern to this issue?
 For example, does the low memory issue occur at a certain time every day, week, or month?
 If so, can you correlate it to a job, process, report, or user login?

 - App tier - Did the low memory issue start after a recent code change?
 Did you apply an update in Windows or deploy a new application build?
-Was there a sudden surge in the user base, or load balancing messed up, leading to a different load pattern?
+Was there a sudden surge in the user base, or did load balancing mess up, leading to a different load pattern?

 - Data tier - Did the low memory issue start after a change in workload, such as an increase in the number of users, a higher data influx, or a larger number of reports being pulled?
 Was this workload recently migrated to Azure?
 Did it ever work fine?